Gajrela Recipe / Carrot Kheer - Yummy Traditional Page Not Found - Yummy Traditional

 2. 750ml, fresh milk

-3. 70g, sugar or to taste
+3. 70g sugar or to taste

-4. 25g, almonds crushed
+4. 25g, crushed almonds

 5. 25g, pistachio crushed

-6. ¼ cup, rice soaked and crushed
+6. ¼ cup of rice, rice soaked and crushed

-7. 3-4 drops, of kewra essence
+7. 3-4 drops of kewra essence

-8. 1 cup, of water
+8. 1 cup of water

 How to Make Carrot Kheer?